alan-turing-institute/rds-course/coursebook/modules/m2/2-01-02-LegalityAndEthics.md

 ## Legality

-**Important disclaimer: we are not legal experts and this is not legal advice.
+**Important disclaimer: we are not legal experts, and this is not legal advice.
 The content in this section is non-exhaustive, based on our personal experiences, and is aimed at making you aware of these issues.
 Check your university/employer’s policies for guidance.
 If in any doubt, speak to an expert.**